 The 2019 Yorkton Film Festival will run from Thursday May 23th, 2019 to Sunday May 26th, 2019 in Yorkton, Saskatchewan.

-Our registration rate of $175 per day is available now until May 8, 2019.
-Student registration is $50, but does not include tickets to either Lobsterfest or the Awards Gala (tickets can be purchased separately).
-All registered delegates have access to all our festival panels and lunch.
+Our registration rate of $200 per day.
+Student registration is $50, but does not include tickets to either Lobsterfest or the Awards Gala (gala tickets can be purchased separately.
+Lobsterfest is now sold out).
+All registered delegates have access to all our festival panels and lunch .
 Entry into screenings is free of charge.

 Opening Night Screening